See below for a helpful list of frequently asked questions regarding the Hidden Shores Homeowners Association

 How much is the HOA assessment?

-The Hidden Shores Homeowner Association assessment is $310.00 per the year 2018.
+The Hidden Shores Homeowner Association assessment is $375.00 as of 2023.
 To avoid late fees, please submit your payment by January 31st.
 Don't forget to include your Proprieties address with your payment.

 Where do I send my payment?